Table of Contents

 Is it Haram to fast while traveling?

-Now we have learned that keeping fast is optional.
-However, it is Haram to fast while traveling if it causes unbearable difficulty.
+It is Haram to fast while traveling if it causes unbearable difficulty.

 Prophet Muhammad ﷺ went out to Makkah in the year of the Conquest in Ramadan.
-He fasted until he reached Kura Al-Ghamim, and the people fast, so he called for a vessel of water after ‘Asr and drank it while the people were looking on.
+He fasted until he reached Kura Al-Ghamim, and the people fasted, so he called for a vessel of water after ‘Asr and drank it while the people were looking on.
 Then some of the people broke their fast and some continued to fast.
 He heard that some people were still fasting and he said: ‘Those are the disobedient ones. – Sunan an-Nasa’i 2263

 How to fast when traveling?